 Huang eliminated the Hundred Schools of Thought and elements of Confucianism.
 Instead, a legalism was made the official ideology of the Qin dynasty.

 Qin Shi Huang is reported to have had 50 children, with many different concubines.
 There is no record of an Empress.

 Towards the end of his reign, Qin Shi Huang became obsessed with finding the elixir of immortality.
 He ordered many scholars and young men to seek out potions and secrets which would enable him to gain immortality.
 He even had secret tunnels built under his palace, because he believed travelling in tunnels enabled him to escape the sight of evil spirits.

-The Emperor died whilst visiting Eastern China.
+The Emperor died while visiting Eastern China.
 The cause of death is thought to be from ingesting Mercury pills, which were ironically likely to have been an attempt at giving him immortality.

 After his death his second son Qin Er Shi assumed command, but the Empire quickly fragmented during great civil unrest.

 Qin Shi Huang’s Qin dynasty was disparaged by later Confucian scholars who had suffered censorship during his reign.
 Many later Confucian scholars were highly critical of Huang’s absolute power and tyrannical rule.

 In later history, the view of Huang’s leadership changed depending on the political climate.
 Mao Zedong praised Qin Shi Huang’s dictatorship over ‘reactionaries’ but claimed his failing was that he didn’t go far enough.
 Mao stated that he went much further against intellectuals